-We talked to Marek Bowers, Founder and CEO of Rawlogy about how they change the world by creating tools that support your self-care.
-Here is what he said about it.
+Marek Bowers, founder and CEO of Rawlogy and his team are changing the world by creating tools that support self-care.

 First of all, how are you and your family doing in these COVID-19 times?